 (Uttar Pradesh)

-A knee-length, buttoned-up coat worn over churidar, made with rich fabrics and often embroidered with gold threads.
+A knee-length, buttoned-up coat worn over churidar, often embroidered with gold threads.

 Unique back-pleated drape worn with a belt, reflecting Kodava heritage and martial pride.